 Again, our generation just accepts this as the status quo.

 Meanwhile, the rules aren’t the same for everyone.

 Some players don’t have to pay the same way.
 Reducing your taxes is a crucial strategy to defending your wealth.
 Unfortunately, the best tax breaks are reserved for those who can find the loopholes.
 Most of us can’t afford a team of lawyers and tax professionals to help us work it out.

 And true, not all of us need to go to such great lengths anyway.

 Nor do I blame those that do.

 It’s your labor after all.
 There’s nothing wrong with defending it against the government’s grubby paws—even if you’re a big business.

 Perhaps it would be better if we abolished all of the complicated codes that lead to this imbalance.
 Or better yet, we should just abolish half of our taxes outright.
 We accept taxation as the normal state of things.
-In reality, the United States hasn’t always had a federal income tax (and some states still don’t have one).
+In reality, the United States didn’t have a federal income tax until 1913 (and some states still don’t have one) [fact check].

 [pbd taxes video]

 Fair enough.
 But the road to legislation is a long one (and probably an even more rigged game).
 So the only real solution is to build wealth and use the tax codes for your advantage.